Phonon-assisted relaxation and decoherence of singlet-triplet qubits in Si/SiGe quantum dots: Introduction

 The paper is organized as follows.
 In Sec.~\ref{sec:Model}, we present the Hamiltonian of our model and a short description of the Bloch-Redfield theory.
-In Sec.~\ref{sec:STMinusQubit}, we study the relaxation and decoherence in $S$-$T_-$-based spin qubits.
+In Sec.~\ref{sec:STMinusQubit}, we study the relaxation and decoherence of $S$-$T_-$-based spin qubits.
 The case of $S$-$T_0$ spin qubits is discussed in Sec.~\ref{sec:ST0Qubit}.
 Additional decay channels for the studied qubits are listed in Sec.~\ref{sec:Comparison} and our conclusions follow in Sec.~\ref{sec:Conclusions}.
-Details of the calculation are shown in the Appendix.